Luke and Laura: Marital woes (1998–2002)

 The kidnapping of Lucky was a distraction for Helena's real plan, the revival of her presumed dead son Stavros (now Robert Kelker-Kelly), who had been cryogenically frozen.
 Stavros once again pursues the Ice Princess in another plot to take over the world.
 Luke and Laura continue to reach out to Lucky (then-Jacob Young).
 When Stefan disappears and is presumed dead, Luke is the main suspect.
 Felicia reveals that she and Luke were having sex when Stefan went missing.
 Laura finally realizes she and Luke are over.
 She begins a new relationship with her first husband Scott Baldwin, making Luke jealous.
 The Spencers reconnect while trying to help Lucky.
 In the end Stavros falls to his death in a seemingly bottomless pit after struggling with Luke.
 Unable to deny the history between them, Luke tries to get back together with Laura after their divorce is final.
-Luke and Laura eventually reconcile and plan to marry again.
+Laura then leaves Port Charles in June 2001.
+Laura returns in February 2002 and Luke and Laura eventually reconcile and plan to marry again.
 Lesley's philandering former husband and Laura's beloved step-father Rick Webber (Chris Robinson) returns to Port Charles.
 Laura begins to have disturbing flashbacks to when she was a young teen and in love with Scott.
 Laura starts to believe Rick had killed his former lover Theresa in the attic of their family home.
 Before her wedding, while trying to recover her memories of that night, Laura appears to kill Rick, who she thinks is attacking her.
 Scott reveals Laura had killed Theresa when she discovered the two in a compromising position.
 He and Rick had drugged her and covered up the murder.